zzpzaf/bash-ngrc/README.md

 - Additionally, you can remove the .sh extension or use a name alias

 ## Change log:

+Version 0.0.6 (240123) Updates/Changes

+Capability for selecting one of the 3 default themes for Angular Material has been added This is done via the new -t parameter. e.g.: -t=1 for indigo-pink (default), -t=2 for deeppurple-amber, -t=3 for pink-bluegrey
+MatToolbarModule has been added to Material Components

+---

  Version 0.0.5 (240121) Updates/Changes